Facilities Manager Resume Guide + Tips + Example

 A professional summary, also known as a personal statement, is a concise, three-to-five-sentence statement that tells the hiring manager who you are and what you offer.
 A facilities manager summary must include job-relevant skills and one or two notable accomplishments, and it should touch on how long you’ve been in the industry.
 If you are just starting out in your career, it’s better to write a facilities manager resume objective instead.

 Create a skills section for your facilities manager resume so hiring managers can see if your skill set matches their needs.
 A facilities manager resume template will have a separate section for your job-relevant skills in a bulleted list.
-As our sample facilities manager resume shows, it’s best to include hard and soft skills, such as your technical expertise, project oversight and organizational skills.
+As our sample facilities manager resume shows, it’s best to include hard skills such as facilities maintenance and soft skills such as your ability to prioritize tasks.

 A resume for a facilities manager job must also include an education section.
 In reverse-chronological order, show the name of the schools and the years you graduated using bullet points.
 If you did not attend college, then list your high school information and the classes or training you’ve taken since graduating.
 If you come from an apprenticeship, then list it here.